MatthewPalmer9/thetoolbox/README.md

 - Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 - Ensure that your code conforms to our existing code conventions and test coverage.
 - Include the relevant issue number, if applicable.
-- You may merge the Pull Request in once you have the sign-off of the developer(s)
+- You may merge the Pull Request in once you have the sign-off of the developers.